Chloethiel Woodard Smith: Career

 By 1967, Smith ran Chloethiel Woodard Smith & Associates, which by 1971 became the largest female-run architectural firm in the United States; at the end of her career in the late 1980s, nearly 30% of architects working in Washington, D.C. had come through her office.
 The percentage would be much higher if the firms that she was a partner in are included.
 Notable architects Arthur Cotton Moore and Hugh Newell Jacobsen worked for her.

 Death and legacy

-Chloethiel Woodard Smith passed away of cancer on December 30, 1992, at Hampton Regional Medical Center, a hospital located in Hampton, South Carolina.
+Chloethiel Woodard Smith died of cancer on December 30, 1992, at Hampton Regional Medical Center, a hospital located in Hampton, South Carolina.
 She was 82.

 Smith was offended all of her life by the term "woman architect", having felt it demeaned her work and ability as an architect.
-She fortunately lived long enough to witness the term fall into disuse.
-Through it all she stubbornly refused to be a part of any women's group.
+When realizing the term fell into disuse, she stubbornly refused to be a part of any women's group.
 Her rise to the upper echelon of the profession had preceded the women's rights movement.
 Her name is not as well known by the general public as those of her contemporaries, yet she is considered to be a master whose successful career spanned five decades.